dhelonious/BuildSystemTerminal/README.md

 }
 ```

+If you have any issues with buffering, you may want disable the usage of pipes and tee completely.
+You can do this by setting the key `"tee"` to false in your build system definition.
+However, keep in mind that you will lose in-line error highlighting.

 ## Requirements

 This package requires `tee`, which is a default Unix command.
 A [port for Windows](http://gnuwin32.sourceforge.net/packages/coreutils.htm) is included, which should work without any configuration.
 The path for tee can also be customized in the package user settings: